fenw1ck/anp.github.io/_posts/2016-06-11-baby-steps-porting-musl-to-rust.md

 Yeah, I get it, I get it.
 Don't you see the TODO?
 It passes the tests, and I am happy.
 I know it isn't as efficient if it doesn't get autovectorized (and I honestly haven't checked), and I know that returning `usize::MAX` is not semantically correct (even if it *gasp* "shouldn't ever happen" because `0..` returns a really really giant iterator range).
 I also know that because I don't know C very well I can read the second one in about 10% of the time. *shrug*

-## What are the goals of this project?

-It's obviously stupid for one junior programmer to try to build their own C standard library, right?
-Yeah, it is.
-But there are still a few reasons I'm liking this:

-* Learning: I don't know C and its domains very well.
-In my day job I write back-end web code, data analysis scripts, and bioinformatics tools.
-Mostly in Python.
-This seems like a great way to learn about C, how software interacts with the kernel, and what goes into making a standard library.
-* Showing that Rust can do this kind of work (allocators, pthread implementations, etc.), and showing myself that I'm capable of learning how to :).
-* Experimenting with ways to incrementally consume a C library or program from the inside out using Rust's solid C interop support.
-* I'm starting to get a more realistic idea of Rust's current limitations when operating with C (I'm looking at you, unstable inline assembly and unimplemented untagged union support).

-There are also a whole bunch of things I have no intention of doing:

-* Using [rust-bindgen](https://github.com/crabtw/rust-bindgen) or some other automated tool to generate type declarations or translate code for me.
-As a learning project, it's much better if I hand-translate everything (which so far is just a tiny portion of the overall codebase).
-* Ever having this code used in production.
-Ever.
-No really, ever.
-The test suite that I'm using has gaps (if you're a POSIX aficionado and a musl fan, I'm sure they'd love help improving the coverage), and while I feel pretty confident about higher-level work I do, I'm dumb as a rock when it comes to pointer math.
-* Supporting any platform other than Linux on x86_64.
-Or really supporting any platform other than my laptop or desktop.
-* Trying to improve upon what musl actually does.
-If a bug gets fixed accidentally, then cool.
-But right now I'm just trying to replicate its behavior nearly exactly in Rust.

 ## What does Rust offer here?

 Because Rust's standard library relies on a C standard library to provide dynamic allocation, I/O, string manipulation, etc, `rusl` has to use `#![no_std]`, disabling the standard libary and reducing the usable types to those things which can run on bare metal.
-However, that doesn't mean that even though Rust is generally known for memory safety and the borrow checker it doesn't have anything on offer.
-Hypothetically, all of these could be useful Rust features for this project:
+However, while Rust is widely known for memory safety, it still have a lot to offer.
+All of these could be useful Rust features for this project:

 1. cargo + crates makes some things easier.
 For example, I use code from [syscall](https://github.com/kmcallister/syscall.rs) to generate Linux syscalls without having to write and debug it myself.
 In the future, I'm hoping to pull in work from [pnet](https://github.com/libpnet/libpnet) and [math](https://github.com/nagisa/math.rs) to reuse community-generated code.
 I'm also using crates for a few other things, like retrieving vararg parameters when C calls the function, even though Rust doesn't technically provide support for this yet.
 2. Stricter type casting semantics than C, along with clearly defined bit-widths for primitive types.
 3. Sum types (Rust enums) for representing all possible values of a type (like errors).
 4. Immutability-by-default and references which enforce that.